 It is well known that increasing the number of stocks in the portfolio increases the diversification, which effectively reduces the risk in the portfolio.
 Diversification means that different stocks of the portfolio respond to different factors and all of the stocks do not go down in value at the same time; thereby reducing the probability of severe losses during bear phases.
-However, there are certain established rules of diversification, which act as guidelines to solve the puzzle of ideal number of stocks in the portfolio:
+However, there are certain established rules of diversification, which act as guidelines to solve the puzzle of the ideal number of stocks in the portfolio:

 Guideline No. 1: The minimum number of stocks to own in the portfolio: Two (2)

-It is believed that more the number of stocks in the portfolio, the higher is the diversification benefit or lower is the risk.
+It is believed that the more the number of stocks in the portfolio, the higher is the diversification benefit or lower is the risk.
 However, the rules of diversification limit further benefit after reaching a certain number of stocks in the portfolio, which becomes the maximum number of stocks in the portfolio.

 Guideline No. 2: The maximum number of stocks to own in the portfolio: Thirty (30)

-The above graph from Financial Analysts Journal, indicates that if an investor adds more stocks in the portfolio beyond 30 stocks, it would not reduce any further risk in the portfolio.
-On the contrary, it would make the portfolio unnecessarily large and the good performance of any one stock would not be able to produce meaning impact on the total portfolio performance.
+The above graph from the Financial Analysts Journal indicates that if an investor adds more stocks in the portfolio beyond 30 stocks, it would not reduce any further risk in the portfolio.
+On the contrary, it would make the portfolio unnecessarily large and the good performance of any one stock would not be able to produce a meaning impact on the total portfolio performance.
 Therefore, increasing the number of stocks beyond 30 might prove counterproductive for the investor.